 eiffel_71: The Big Match opening title (Default)

 This afternoon brought a rarity : an AFC Portchester Ladies Reserves game I could walk to.
 The girls were visiting Gosport Falcons, who play at the Monkton Sports Ground a 20 minute walk from home.
 A menu displayed on a window and a door advertised a range of hot food, snacks and drinks for sale, but, alas, the clubhouse was completely locked except for a corridor leading to the changing rooms and toilets.
 Seems they’ll open up to cater for the people at their junior games on Saturdays, but not for their adult Ladies’ side and those who turn out for them.
 A damn shame.
-So I wasn’t able to toast my 450th ground.
+So I wasn’t able to toast my 450th ground (New Style).

 At least there were several metal chairs around so I was spared having to stand all afternoon.